 The gut microbiota of athletes appears to have increased fecal metabolites like SCFAs, which may play a role in exercise performance and overall health compared to less active individuals (7).
 These differences are likely driven by the effects of exercise training and/or dietary intake.
 They may also have a greater ability to harness energy from the diet and products of exercise metabolism.

 Overall, the mechanisms by which exercise may promote a rich bacterial community, increased functional pathways, and exercise-enhancing metabolites are not fully understood, but likely involve a multitude of factors beyond training and diet.
 Finally, most of the studies are correlative (we all know the adage; “correlation does not imply causation”).
 However, there is a growing interest in researching how the gut is modified by longitudinal designs and if the microbiota can be “trained”.
-A topic we will cover in Part II (to be published soon).
+A topic we cover in Part II.

 Human Microbiome Project Consortium.
 Structure, function and diversity of the healthy human microbiome.
 Nature.
 2012 Jun 13;486(7402):207-14. doi: 10.1038/nature11234.
 PMID: 22699609; PMCID: PMC3564958.

 Clarke SF, Murphy EF, O'Sullivan O, Lucey AJ, Humphreys M, Hogan A, Hayes P, O'Reilly M, Jeffery IB, Wood-Martin R, Kerins DM, Quigley E, Ross RP, O'Toole PW, Molloy MG, Falvey E, Shanahan F, Cotter PD.
 Exercise and associated dietary extremes impact on gut microbial diversity.
 Gut.
 2014 Dec;63(12):1913-20. doi: 10.1136/gutjnl-2013-306541.
 Epub 2014 Jun 9.
 PMID: 25021423.